utkucanturkan/Repertoire/README.md

 # Repertoire

-An ios app for musicians who would like to store own repertoire
+An ios app for musicians who would like to manage own repertoires.